-Ontario Police Memorial
+Toronto Police Service Memorial

 Preserving the memory of fallen officers

-The memorial is made up of a bronze statue of a male and female officer standing atop a large granite pedestal.
+The Ontario Police Memorial is in a small park at the corner of Queen’s Park Crescent and Grosvenor Street in Toronto.
+It is made up of a bronze statue of a male and female officer standing atop a large granite pedestal.

 The names of fallen officers are carved into a granite wall – the Wall of Honour – that stands on each side of the pedestal.

 The words, “Heroes in Life, Not Death,” are carved on the memorial.
-This is to recognize that police officers risk their lives, every day,
+This is to recognize that police officers risk their lives,

 every day, to protect people and neighbourhoods, and deserve the respect and gratitude of the citizens they serve.
-The Ontario Police Memorial is in a

 On the first Sunday of May each year police officers, families and friends gathered at the Ontario Police Memorial for the annual

-of Remembrance to honour those that have paid the supreme sacrifice in the performance of their duty.
+Ceremony of Remembrance to honour those that have paid the supreme sacrifice in the performance of their duty.